 Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) are both crucial diagnostic tools that allow a vet neurologist and the team at BrightCare to get a better look at your pet and determine what treatment works best.

-As a service to referring veterinarians and their clients, BrightCare Animal Neurology and Imaging offers high quality on-site CT and MR imaging to the referring veterinarians and their clients.
-This service is only offered for stable patients on weekdays (from 9 am to 5 pm) and on outpatient basis.
-Emergencies, critically ill, or unstable patients should be admitted through our emergency department (Animal ER).
+As a service to referring veterinarians and their clients, BrightCare Animal Neurology and Imaging offers high-quality on-site CT and MR imaging to the referring veterinarians and their clients.
+This service is only offered for stable patients on weekdays (from 9 am to 5 pm) and on an outpatient basis.
+Emergencies, critically ill, or unstable patients should come through our emergency department (Animal ER).

 All patients that require neurological imaging (brain and spinal cord) need a consultation with the vet neurologist first prior to advanced imaging.